amd/InfinityHub-CI/gromacs/docker/README.md

     .
 ```

-## Running AMD implementation of Gromacs with HIP Container
+## Running AMD implementation of GROMACS with HIP Container
 Both Docker and Singularity can be run interactively or as a single command.
-To run the [Gromacs Benchmarks](/gromacs/README.md#running-gromacs-benchmarks), just replace the `<Gromacs Command>` the examples in [Running Gromacs Benchmarks](/gromacs/README.md#running-gromacs-benchmarks) section of the Gromacs readme.
+To run the [GROMACS Benchmarks](/gromacs/README.md#running-gromacs-benchmarks), just replace the `<GROMACS Command>` the examples in [Running GROMACS Benchmarks](/gromacs/README.md#running-gromacs-benchmarks) section of the GROMACS readme.
 The commands can be run directly in an interactive session as well.

 ### Docker